Income Per Capita, With Calculations, Statistics, and Trends

 How U.S. Per Capita Income Is Measured

 The U.S. Census surveys per capita income every 10 years.
 It provides a revised estimate every September.
 The Census calculates it by taking the total income for the previous year for everyone 15 years and older.
 It then provides the median average of that data.
 The median is the point where 50 percent of all individuals are above, and 50% are below.
 The calculation of the per capita income includes three different components.

 What does the Census include?
 First, earned income, including wages, salaries, and any self-employment income.
 It does not include employer health care contributions, borrowed money, gifts or inheritance, insurance payments, and money received from relatives living in the same house.

-Second, investment income including interest, dividends, rentals, royalties, and income from estates and trusts.
+Second, the Census includes investment income including interest, dividends, rentals, royalties, and income from estates and trusts.
 Capital gains and money received for selling your home are not included.